 There are about 15 different types of graphs and charts you can use in data visualization.
 We recommend pairing something like a financial statement with either a graph or chart to provide the reader with a layer of analysis.

 Tables are a classic tool for expressing a range of numeric values in a way that makes it easy for readers to understand insights and see patterns.
 As seen below, Operation Lifesaver went a step further by comparing their 2017 and 2018 statistics across two different metrics.

 Maps have a language of their own and for a long time spoke in a static manner.
 In the digital age, you can create maps that evolve in real-time to reflect growth, outreach, and impact.
 Check out these 10 examples of ways you can use maps to visualize data.

 Big Data is constantly evolving.
-The industry is ripe with company blogs, independent bloggers, and academic research commenting on and revealing discoveries from the field.
+The industry is ripe with company blogs, independent bloggers, and academic researchers commenting on and revealing discoveries from the field.
 To stay up-to-date, we recommend checking out this guide.

-Our platform Yearly was designed with story-telling top-of-mind.
+Our platform Yearly was designed with story-telling top of mind.
 Are you in the process of telling a great story?
 Try Yearly today for free, forever.

 Designing and building your report is just the beginning of telling your story.
 If you would like to learn more about email marketing and optimization, check out the second part of this series, How to Create Effective Nonprofit Email Marketing Campaigns from our friends at Keela.

 About the author:

 Josh Kligman is the Co-Founder of Yearly LLC and has been working with nonprofits and foundations on brand development, campaign creative, and annual reports since 2011.
 For over 19 years, Josh has helped launch and run nonprofit media partnerships nationally and locally with television, radio, and online entities, to amplify the reach of campaigns and provide demonstrated value for non-profit stakeholders.